Free climber poses as worker to scale crane 1,200ft above Dubai

 Adam Lockwood, a 21-year-old from Manchester, gained entry to the residential skyscraper, Il Primo, and attempted to dodge the real construction workers during his ascent to the top – 390 metres (1,280ft) above ground.

-In video footage that documents the death-defying stunt, he films himself walking into a part of the building that appears to be under construction, noting there is hardly anyone around.
+In video footage that documents his death-defying stunt in the United Arab Emirates, he films himself walking into a part of the building that looks to be under construction, noting there is hardly anyone around.

-But later comes across a worker who asked him what he’s doing.
+But later he comes across a worker who asks him what he’s doing.
 He uses Google translate to say in Arabic that he “was working on the site and forgot something” before he is told to leave.

 Mr Lockwood then uses a different staircase to start his climb to the 77th floor, while stopping every so often to drench his head with water from taps to cool himself down in the heat.